 - Hot water storage tank insulation in Hazelrigg Hall, a combined residential and academic

 - A refrigeration system in the campus center, serving our main dining facility

 - A cooling tower with a VDF for Poole Residence Hall

 These efforts led to a 20.2% reduction in purchased electricity and a 46% reduction in natural gas consumption in Fy2013 compared with Fy2009.
 Overall, the university’s greenhouse gas emissions were reduced by 23.4% in Fy2012 compared to Fy2009.

 Transylvania's commitment energy conservation is also demonstrated by:

-- Transylvania has two geothermal systems on campus, in Thomson Hall and the Glenn Building, and the new residence halls
+- Geothermal systems on campus, in Thomson Hall, the Glenn Building, and the new residence halls

-- When remodeling the Brown Science Center, major work was done to the heating and air conditioning system to make it more productive and energy efficient.
+- Renovations to Brown Science Center that include major work to the heating and air conditioning systems

 Details on Transylvania's past efforts and future plans for greenhouse gas reductions be found in the university's Climate Action Plan